Strategies For Trading Bitcoin In Volatile Markets

 Why are stop losses important?
 Using stop losses regularly means that you won’t need to constant monitor your positions if you are away from your trading desk or laptop.
 With the high level of bitcoin volatility, stop losses also mean that you can cap losses at a level you’re comfortable with.

-Stop orders also help you to trade in a disciplined fashion.
+Stop loss orders also help you to trade in a disciplined fashion.

 It is important to remember the limitations of stop losses and that the price that you set is not always guaranteed.
 This is because markets can sometimes “gap,” rapidly dropping from one price to a much lower one as a result of extreme market volatility.